Chrysis ignita: Cajal bodies homologues

 ANs form by budding off the nuclear envelope of the oocyte.
 They contain structures homologous Cajal Bodies, which are dense inclusions containing proteins and snRNPs.
 Bilinski and his colleagues have demonstrated that these bodies contain proteins and survival factors essential for the Hymenopteran development, such as survival of motor neuron (SMN) protein.
 They conjecture that this feature may be characteristic of all Hymenopterans, but further research is required to confirm this.

 Mitochondrial phylogeny

-The ignita species group of the Chrysis genus includes over 100 cuckoo wasp species.
+The ignita species group of the genus Chrysis includes over 100 cuckoo wasp species.
 They all live the same parasitic life cycle and are morphologically indistinguishable.
 The lack of robust morphological features has hindered the construction of the phylogeny of these species of cuckoo wasp.
 To solve this problem, researchers in Estonia have collected and analyzed the mitochondrial sequences of 41 ingroup and 6 outgroup taxa.
 By using two simultaneous Bayesian sequence alignment methods, they were able to reconstruct the ignita phylogeny.
 Their phylogenetic analysis was backed up by maximum-parsimony and maximum-likelihood analyses and formed well-supported and defined clades.
 Their results suggest that several taxa that are currently grouped together under subspecies may in fact be separate species.
-This phylogenetic approach will be helpful for further study of not only Chrysis ignita, but other Chrysidids.
+This phylogenetic approach will be helpful for further study of not only Chrysis ignita, but other chrysidids.